gnebbia/vim_notes/README.md

 * `:argadd *.twig`   "Add twig files to the arglist
 * `:argdo %s/pattern/replace/ge | update` "Replace the occurence pattern by replace in every files of the arglist
+* `argdo %s/foo/bar/gc` "performs all the substitutions in every file of the arglist

 The e flag in a substution warns if the pattern is not found.